A Guide to California Landlord Insurance

 3. Relocate strategically

 As a rental property owner, you understand the unique risks of renting your home to tenants — especially on the coast or in a wildfire-prone area.
 If you're considering relocation, opt for an inland property farther away from the water but still in a desirable destination.
-By reducing your property's risk of fire or flooding damage, you can save significant cash on California landlord insurance and annual premiums.

 4. Prioritize as many safety features as possible

+Some carriers may offer discounts for going the extra mile to prioritize safety.
 Even if they don't, it's a good idea to protect yourself and decrease liability by taking more precautions.

 5. Require renters insurance for tenants

-Another way landlords can better protect themselves and lower premiums is by requiring renters insurance for tenants.
-While renters insurance is not required by law in California, some landlords may need it on a case-by-case basis.
 This is an excellent way to set expectations early on, help renters protect their belongings, and protect your investment.
 In a state like California, where renters' rights are taken very seriously, guiding your tenants in this direction is a good idea.

 What is not covered by landlord insurance?

-While landlord insurance offers a myriad of protections for property owners, there are specific exclusions to be aware of.
+While insurance for rental property owners offers a myriad of protections for property owners, there are specific exclusions to be aware of.
 Ordinarily, it doesn't cover the tenant's possessions.
 In the event of damage or theft, tenants need renters' insurance for their belongings.
-Due to the passage of time or regular use, natural wear and tear isn't covered either.
-Additionally, intentional damage by the landlord or neglect of property maintenance won't be under the policy's protection.

 Additional California landlord insurance coverages and policies to consider